‘Teen Wolf’ Boss Reveals A Fearful Future For ‘Pariahs’ In Season 6B

 On that other Teen Wolf romance, Jeff says he wasn’t really on board with allowing Argent and Melissa to move forward from friendship into a romance.

-“It’s actually something that I fought for a while,” says Davis.
 “Some of the writers really liked it and I was skeptical of it quite a bit.
 We hadn’t been planning it for a long time, but this season we were like, ‘Alright, last season of Teen Wolf, are we going to go for it?
 Let’s go for it!'”

 While this episode ended in a way that seems to make the rest of Teen Wolf redundant, Davis says the final episodes will go back to emphasizing Scott’s journey and where he, specifically, will go.